zorbyte/Spile/README.md

 This is to allow special characters such as the section symbol (§) work in the debug logs.

+Why?
+Spile writes to the file descriptors of stdout asynchronously instead of using the built in methods of logging to make logging less resource intense.

 ## File Organisation

 ```